cbid71/IA_private_Learn/AWS-Certified-AI-Practitioner-AIF-C01/section_11.md

 Performance :
 - Model Accuracy : ratio of positive predictions
 - Precision : Ratio of true positive predictions
-- Recall : Ratio of true positive predictions / Ratio of Total Positive Prediction
+- Recall : Ratio of true /positive predictions / Ratio of Total Positive Prediction
 - FI-Score : Average of Precision and Recall
 - Latency : Time taken by the model to make a prediction